UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

 Success!.
 We now have three different tags.

 .. note::
-  Why the ``Html`` element? doesn't the ``Element`` class already use the "html" tag?
+  Why the ``Html`` element?
+Doesn't the ``Element`` class already use the "html" tag?
-  Indeed it does -- but the goal of the ``Element`` class is to be a base class for the other tags, rather than being a particular element.
+  Indeed it does, but the goal of the ``Element`` class is to be a base class for the other tags, rather than being a particular element.
   Sometimes this is called an "abstract base class": a class that can't do anything by itself, but exists only to provide an interface (and partial functionality) for subclasses.
   But we wanted to be able to test that partial functionality, so we had to give it a tag to use in the initial tests.
-  If you want to be pure about it -- you could use something like "abstract_tag" in the ``Element`` class to make it clear that it isn't supposed to be used alone.
+  If you want to be pure about it, you could use something like "abstract_tag" in the ``Element`` class to make it clear that it isn't supposed to be used alone.
 And later on in the assignment, we'll be adding extra functionality to the ``Html`` element.

 Making a subclass where the only thing you change is a single class attribute may seem a bit silly -- and indeed it is.
-If that were going to be the ONLY difference between all elements, There would be other ways to accomplish that task that would make more sense -- perhaps passing the tag in to the initializer, for instance.
+If that were going to be the ONLY difference between all elements, There would be other ways to accomplish that task that would make more sense, perhaps passing the tag in to the initializer, for instance.
 But have patience, as we proceed with the exercise, some element types will have more customization.

-But another thing to keep in mind -- the fact that that is ALL we need to do to get a new type of element demonstrates the power of subclassing -- with that tiny change, we get a new element that we can add content to, and render to a file, etc. With virtually no repeated code.
+But another thing to keep in mind.
+The fact that writing a new subclass is ALL we need to do to get a new type of element demonstrates the power of subclassing.
+With the tiny change of adding a subclass, we get a new element that we can add content to, and render to a file, etc., with virtually no repeated code.

 .. _render_tutorial_2_B: